Dadangdut33/Speech-Translate/README.md

     **Notes:**

     -  This will install the latest commit from the main branch.
 You can also install from a specific branch or commit by adding `@branch_name` or `@commit_hash` at the end of the url.
+Example: `pip install -U git+https://github.com/Dadangdut33/Speech-Translate.git@dev --extra-index-url https://download.pytorch.org/whl/cu118`
-    -  The --extra-index-url here might not be up to date, so you can check the latest version of pytorch [here](https://pytorch.org/get-started/locally/).
+    -  The --extra-index-url shown here might not always be up to date, so you can check the latest version of pytorch [here](https://pytorch.org/get-started/locally/).
 You can also check the available version of pytorch [here](https://download.pytorch.org/whl/torch_stable.html).
     -  You can also clone the repo and install it locally by running `pip install -e .` in the project directory.
 (Don't forget to add `--extra-index-url` if you want to install with GPU support)

   You can then run the program by typing `speech-translate` in your terminal/console.